curi/fi/docs/pub-drafts/aus-constitution-contradiction.md

 S44.i can disqualify people if they *acknowledge* "allegiance, obedience, or adherence to a foreign power", which is very broad.
 For example, if I am passing through an airport and given an instruction by local officials (e.g. TSA officers), I'm likely to comply.
 Those staff work for a foreign power, and complying with their instructions is showing obedience^1 to a foreign power.

+S44.i also means that *claiming ignorance* is an acceptable 'get out of jail' card.
+I suspect the authors wanted to include some idea like *mens rea*, but they've introduced some odd side effects with their choice of phrasing.